Babies do a lot of growing. In the first 12 months alone, their weight triples and their brain size doubles.

 Can I do anything while pregnant to prevent iron deficiency in my baby?

 In most cases, you cannot prevent iron deficiency through dietary changes during pregnancy.
-Usually, deficiencies relate to your baby's diet at the time of diagnosis, Klein says.
+Usually, deficiencies relate to your baby's diet at the time of diagnosis, Hall says.

 If you are iron deficient during pregnancy, however, it can increase the risk of your baby being iron deficient due to decreased stores at birth.
 Your pediatrician will typically screen your baby for anemia earlier than 12 months.